cisco-ce/roomos.cisco.com/doc/TechDocs/Integrations.md

 - You have access to limited programming skills and resources.

-- You need fast respons to events on the device, or user interactions.
+- You need fast response to events on the device, or user interactions.

 - You don't want or don't have the ability to host code elsewhere.